dpc10ster/RJafroc/README.md

 * Open `RStudio` by clicking on the `myProject.Rproj` file.
 * Starting from `RStudio` > `Packages` > `Install` > `RJafroc`.
 * `library(RJafroc)`.
-* This loads the CRAN package and all functions on the `cran2` branch become avaialable.
+* This loads the CRAN package and all functions on the `cran2` branch become available.
 * For documentation of functions and vignettes, [see](https://dpc10ster.github.io/RJafroc/).
-It may be helpful to have both windows open (RStudio and the above website) simulataneously.
+It may be helpful to have both windows open (`RStudio` and the above website) simultaneously.
 * The CRAN version will not include more recent updates on the `master` branch.
 To access them use the next suggested method, below.
 * Test the installation: